cybercongress/cyber/cyber.md

 Generally, we distinguish three types of applications for [knowledge graphs](#knowledge-graph):

-\begin{itemize}
-\item Consensus apps.
+- Consensus apps.
 Can be run at the discretion of the [consensus computer](#the-notion-of-a-consensus-computer) by adding intelligent abilities
-\item On-chain apps.
+- On-chain apps.
 Can be run by the [consensus computer](#the-notion-of-a-consensus-computer) in exchange for gas
-\item Off-chain apps.
+- Off-chain apps.
 Can be implemented by using the [knowledge graph](#knowledge-graph) as an input within an execution environment
-\end{itemize}

 The following, imaginable, list of apps consolidates the above-mentioned categories: